dotnet/csharpstandard/standard/expressions.md

     : (identifier ':')? expression
 ```

 A tuple expression is classified as a tuple.
 It has a type if all the element expressions have a type.
-In that case, the type of a tuple expression is the tuple type of the same arity, where each type element has the type of the corresponding element expression and the same identifier as the corresponding tuple element if it has one, or none if it does not.
+In that case, the type of a tuple expression is the tuple type of the same arity, where each type element has the type - and name, where given - of the corresponding element expression.

 A tuple expression is evaluated by evaluating each of its element expressions in order from left to right.